HajiraMarwah/react-concepts/react-concepts/API-Handling/fetchAxios.md

  - Works well with useEffect or event handlers

 ## Axios in React
- # Description
-Axios is a third-party HTTP client that simplifies requests and provides features like interceptors, automatic JSON parsing, and error handling.
+Axios is a popular third-party HTTP client for making API requests.
+It is widely used in React because it simplifies data fetching and offers features that the native Fetch API doesn’t provide.

+**Key Features**
+  - Automatically transforms JSON data (no need to call res.json()).
+  - Supports request/response interceptors.
+  - Built-in error handling for HTTP errors.
+  - Supports timeouts and request cancellation.
+  - Works in both browser and Node.js.
+  - Clean syntax, especially with async/await.

 Install Axios:
 ```bash
 npm install axios
 # or
 yarn add axios

 ```
-**Example (GET Request)**
+**Basic GET Example**
 ```jsx
 import React, { useEffect, useState } from 'react';
 import axios from 'axios';